GrassHopper132/Qr-code-component/README-template.md

 ### Continued development

-I had no clue what to do with this assingment, I had alot of help from the internet, much more code than I antcipated.
-I learned that size doesnt matter when it comes to code, its the structure and what you are trying to do.
-I love these challenges and i might do another challenge on my own this weekend.

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**